kfmatovic716/CA-HOME-PRICE-PREDICTIONS---Final-Project/README.md

                 <ul>
                     <li>The real estate website Zillow has a variety of free smoothed, seasonally adjusted datasets of monthly home prices gathered from Multiple Listing Services (MLS's) and presented as an index by zip code for every state in the US stretching
                         back to 1996. </li>
-                    <li>We selected all California zip codes (1,746) with a monthly look-back of three years (2018-2021) for 1 bdrm - 5 bdrm, single family homes, and condos.</li>
+                    <li>We selected all California zip codes (1,746 zips/58 counties) with a monthly look-back of three years (2018-2021) for 1 bdrm - 5 bdrm, single family homes, and condos.</li>
                 </ul>
                 <h4><strong>Data Transformations</strong></h4>
                 <ul>